floydwilde/wiki-docs-submodule-test/README.md

 * https://github.com/igorbrigadir/wiki-docs-submodule

+Was a good idea or not.
+TL;DR: It's not.

 I wanted to see how the workflow worked for myself and my conclusion is that it is not a good work flow.